geosoft-as/jsonwelllogformat/README.md

 Curve data are specified in arrays for each index entry, with one entry per curve.
 If a curve is multi-dimensional, the entry is itself an array of subentries, one per dimension.

 Curve values are according to the value type defined for the curve, or `null` for no-values.
 The index curve is always the first curve listed, and must not contain no-values.
 It is advised that the index curve is continuously increasing or decreasing.

+No custom additions to the curve defintion may alter the _structure_ of the data definition as specified above.

 ## Transition objects